aidaana/aidaana.github.io/README.md

 <hr style="border: 0; height: 1px; background: #e0e0e0; margin: 2em 0 1em 0;">

 ## Interests
-* Reading newspapers and long-form journalism (I love The New York Times, The Economist, Financial Times!)
+* Newspapers and long-form journalism (I love The New York Times, The Economist, Financial Times!)
 * Nonfiction books on economics, society, and business; memoirs, biographies, children's literature, and epistolary novels
-* Technology, programming, and AI for both research and personal life management
+* Technology, programming, and AI for both research and knowledge management
-* Aesthetic pleasure from Renaissance, Romanticism, and Impressionism art, book illustrations, Japanese cinema
+* Art: from Renaissance to Romanticism and Impressionism to book illustrations and movies
 * Exploring Tokyo's coffeeshops, bookstores, bakeries, breakfast spots